 3.3.
 Modifications to Existing Electric Service

-Modifications made to a customer's electric service may require the customer to bring the entire electric service up to current City Light construction standards.
+Certain elective modifications made to a customer's service entrance equipment will require the customer to bring the entire electric service (this means all existing service equipment) up to current City Light construction standards.

 Examples include: